J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 Primary keywords: website audit, technical SEO audit, local SEO audit, website strategy.

-Part 3: SEO Migration Without Losing Traffic (03-seo-migration-without-losing-traffic)
+[Part 3: SEO Migration Without Losing Traffic](/blog/03-seo-migration-without-losing-traffic)

 SEO migration is where most website redesign projects fail.

-In this post, I will walk through redirect mapping, canonical control, metadata preservation, internal link transfers, XML sitemap updates, and crawl validation.
+This part walks through redirect mapping, canonical control, metadata preservation, internal link transfers, XML sitemap updates, and crawl validation.

 We will also cover common migration mistakes, including broken redirect chains, orphaned service pages, and index bloat after launch.